 Why more couples are in need of a pre-civil partnership agreement

-With civil partnerships being more popular than ever according to the latest figures from the Office for National Statistics, Michelle Uppal, family lawyer at Miles & Partners Solicitors in London explains how same sex couples can safeguard their future with a little help from their legal friends.
+With civil partnerships being more popular than ever according to the latest figures from the Office for National Statistics, Michelle Uppal, family lawyer at Miles & Partners Solicitors in London explains how couples can safeguard their future with a little help from their legal friends.

 ‘It is interesting that so many same sex couples are still opting for a civil partnership, despite now having the option to marry,’ says Michelle.
 ‘And even mixed sex couples have campaigned to be allowed to show their commitment through a civil partnership instead of getting married.’

-A civil partnership gives a same sex couple similar legal rights, financial protection and tax benefits to a married couple and should the relationship end, the process of untangling of joint assets to reach a financial settlement is similar to that in divorce.
+A civil partnership gives a couple similar legal rights, financial protection and tax benefits to a married couple and should the relationship end, the process of untangling of joint assets to reach a financial settlement is similar to that in divorce.

 Do I need a pre-civil partnership agreement?